Canadian Pain Task Force Online Consultation

 • I've been suffering for the last six years with chronic pain barely able to get out of my bed or off the couch my body my choice

-by vincentpezze, almost 4 years ago
+by vincentpezze, over 4 years ago

 There is a very large stigma on pain regarding painkillers pain management you could say even if you mention that you have pain the doctors these days will automatically look at you differently almost as though you're seeking narcotics or are some kind of junkie just looking to get a prescription and get the hell out of the office.